 R+M distance from near end of channel to rear light.

 Because of practical reasons it is nearly impossible to produce glare at daytime.
-Therefore, a maximum intensity is not defined for daytime lights.
+Therefore, a maximum intensity is not determned for daytime lights.

 Elevation Angles

 The elevation angle is the vertical angle of a light or point to the horizontal plane of the observer.
 It can be calculated from the heights of the observer and the light or point, the tidal range and the distance between them.
 For a leading line the difference of the elevation angles of front and rear light plays an important role for correct design.